Safer Browsing

 Each browser has strengths and weaknesses which can change over time.

-Whichever browser you choose, the most recent version will usually have improved security features and known security issues will be patched.
+Whichever browser you choose, the most recent version will usually have improved security features and known security issues will have been patched.

 Consider Security and Privacy